Bates College invites public to safe viewing of 'Transit of Venus'

 “There were many difficulties and the data were harder to interpret than had been anticipated,” Clough said, “but historically it was a very important episode.”

-Tags: Carnegie Science Center, solar system, Transit of Venus.
+Tags: Astronomy Carnegie Science Center Geology Lewiston-Auburn solar system Transit of Venus